haacked/haacked.com/_posts/sum-of-natural-numbers.markdown

+---
+layout: post
+title: "Fun with infinite sums"
+date: 2014-01-25 -0800
+comments: true
+categories: [math]
+---
-Recently, a couple of physicists blew a bunch of minds on the internet with their [video "proof"] that the sum of all natural numbers is -1/12 (or 0.833.. for you fraction haters).
+Recently an ["astounding result" from Numberphile](http://www.youtube.com/watch?v=w-I6XTVZXww) on Youtube made its way around the internet.
+In this video, a couple of physicists "prove" that sum of all natural numbers is `-1/12` (or 0.08333... for you fraction haters).
+That is, if you take `1 + 2 + 3 + ...` forever and ever, the eventual sum is a negative fraction.
+What?!

-This result, as you might expect, defies intuition.
-It turns out, that they played a bit fast and loose with the math, but there is a kernel of truth to what they did.
-Many much better mathematicians than me have explained the result, but I thought I'd have a bit of fun with it using computers because it's an interesting idea.
+This result defies intuition.
+But as we'll see, most results when dealing with infinities defy intuition.

+In this particular video, they seem to play a bit fast and loose with the math.
+But there is a kernel of truth to what they demonstrate.
+I thought it'd be fun to look at their result, throw some code at it, and explore it a bit.
+But first, I should warn you I am not a mathematician.
+I have some background in math, but some of the concepts I'll explore I don't have a firm grasp on and might make minor mistakes.
+Send me a pull request if you catch any!

 ## But first, an old mathematician vs physicist joke